 Yes, you heard me right!
 I got my flight tickets for a journey of Mumbai – Seychelles – Mauritius – Mumbai in just 49,000 INR and I made the most of my time here both solo and with my best friend.

-In this Mauritius travel guide, I will explain in detail about this African country and the budget so that you can plan an epic Mauritius trip on a budget too.
+In this Mauritius travel guide, I will explain in detail about this African country and the budget so that you can plan an epic Mauritius trip and explore lots of places here on a budget.

 Things to Do in Mauritius